FourierTransformer/lua-complete/README.md

 ## Hopes and Dreams
 I'll try to keep this updated with what's currently working, what I plan to do in the future, and things that are kinda out there.
 ### Working
-LuaComplete can currently help auto-complete:
+lua-complete can currently help auto-complete:
  * Imported module functions, function parameters, and tables (including subtables!)
  * Lua standard library functions (except the packages module)
  * Completion of Lua's 'self' with colon operator (mostly, currently doesn't filter out "self" from function list) in imported modules